Giov3ss/PowerProtein/README.md

 - <strong>Stay Informed & Inspired:</strong> Our regularly updated blog content will server as your source of inspiration, featuring workout routines, health tips and motivational stories to keep you informed and motivated on your health journey.

 **Business Goals:**
-- <strong>Enhance Customer Satisfaction:</strong> Providing expert nutrition advice showcases our commitment to customer well-being, ensuring their succ
+- <strong>Enhance Customer Satisfaction:</strong> Providing expert nutrition advice showcases our commitment to customer well-being, ensuring their success and satisfaction with our products.
-- <strong>Shopping Experience:</strong> User should enjoy a user-friendly and intuitive shopping experience, with simple navigation, clear product descriptions and secure payment options.
-- <strong>Expert Nutrition Advice:</strong> Through our user-friendly forms, User can provide your details and health preferences.
-Our tem of certified nutritionists from iHealthy will then carefully review your information and offer personalized nutrition advice to optimize your diet and fitness goals.
-- <strong>Stay Informed & Inspired:</strong> Our regularly updated blog content will server as your source of inspiration, featuring workout routines, health tips and motivational stories to keep you informed and motivated on your health journey.

-> **Place Owners**
-> Owners of Places would ideally have a different set of user permissions and the Update and Contribute sections of navigation would be under a strict workflow, but in the initial phase, I wanted to show off the ability to add, update and delete items from the website's view,so it's not hidden behind permissions or workflow at this point.
-Place owners are those that have a business or an organization that hosts free events within a community.
-Examples are a group that wants to play pickup soccer or a bicycle shop that leads group rides once a month.
->
+- <strong>Build Brand Authority:</strong> By collaborating with iHealthy's certified nutritionists, we establish ourselves as a credible and trutworthy authority in the fitness and nutrition domain.
+- <strong>Customer Loyalty:</strong> At our core, we focus on providing an exceptional user experience and fostering strong customer loyalty.
+This approach leads to repeat purchases and establishes long-term relationships with our customers.
+- <strong>Increase Social Presence:</strong> Engaging blog content and social media promotion are expected to attract more visitors, increasing overall website traffic and brand exposure.
+- <strong>Never Stop Improving:</strong> Through user's feedback and data analysis, we continually enhance our offerings and services to deliver the best possible experience to our customers.

 > **Place Owner Goals:**
->
-> - I want my place to be easily found on the site, so I can get more customers
+- I want to ensure that my website is easily found on the website.
-> - I want users to share community reviews, so I build trust with future customers
+- I want users to share positive reviews and feedback about their experience with our supplements.
-> - I want to add events to my place, to build a repertoire with my clients
+- I want to add and promote new supplement products to our online store's, to keep our product offering fresh and meet the diverse needs of our customers.
-> - I want users to join my events, so I can track how successful community events are to my bottom line
+- I want users to purchase and try our supplement products, so I can track the popularity of each item.
+- I want to have control over the product listings displayed on our store's, allowing us to add new products, update prices, description and delete products.
-> - I want the ability to update my place's details
+- I want the ability ti easily update and manage my store's details on the website such as contact information, shipping policies and promotions.
-> - I want to update events associated with my organization
-> - I want to protect against bloated ratings
+- I want to ensure that ratings and reviews for our supplement products are genuine and reflect real customer experiences, without any misleading information.
-> - I want to protect against accidental deletion of my information

 >
 > **WebSite Goals**
 > The primary goal of what2do2day is to create a user-friendly app that allows customers to quickly find an event they want to attend.
 It's a meeting point between business/organizations and kids/parents to improve the likelihood of kids getting off their devices and interacting with others face to face at a low cost with minimal adult supervision.